awsdocs/aws-codedeploy-user-guide/doc_source/integrations-aws-elastic-load-balancing.md

 Routes and load balances either at the transport layer \(TCP/SSL\) or the application layer \(HTTP/HTTPS\)\.
 It supports either EC2\-Classic or a VPC\.

 Application Load Balancer
 Routes and load balances at the application layer \(HTTP/HTTPS\) and supports path\-based routing\.
 It can route requests to ports on each EC2 instance or container instance in your virtual private cloud \(VPC\)\.
+ The Application Load Balancer target groups must have a target type of `instance`\.
+For more information, see [Target Type](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-type)\.

 Network Load Balancer
 Routes and load balances at the transport layer \(TCP/UDP Layer\-4\) based on address information extracted from the TCP packet header, not from packet content\.
 Network Load Balancers can handle traffic bursts, retain the source IP of the client, and use a fixed IP for the life of the load balancer\.